skydread1/portfolio/src/loicb/server/content/blog/testing-in-clojure.md

     (system cfg)))
 ```

 The `system` function is straight forward.
-It takes a config map and return the fib sequence.
+It takes a config map and returns the fib sequence.

 Note the metadata of that function: